jxwleong/stm32-usart/Readme.md

     &nbsp;
     This register is used to configure the I/O output speed for each GPIO ports.
     ![GPIOx_OSPEEDR](https://github.com/jason9829/stm32-usart/blob/master/resources/images/reference%20manual/GPIOx_OSPEEDR.PNG)
-    Figure x.
-The register map for GPIOx_OSPEEDR from page 282 at [1].
+    Figure 9.
+The register map for GPIOx_OSPEEDR from page 282 at [1]
     &nbsp;
     ```
     Bits 2y:2y+1 OSPEEDRy[1:0]: Port x configuration bits (y = 0..15)